ruff-lang/specification/specification.md

     (println (format "got message: %s" msg))))
 ```

 We can put an error on the queue as a signal to a fiber to terminate.
-Here's an example of a fiber that prints messages received.
+Here's an example of a fiber that prints messages received til it sees an error.

 ```
 (let ((q (queue)))